 - the company must appoint a secretary.

 The shareholder can be an individual or a company.
 Also, if there are no restrictions on the residency of the director and the shareholder, the secretary must be a Hong Kong resident

 .
-However, it is also possible to appoint a local company as a company secretary and our company formation representatives offer nominee secretary services in Hong Kong
+However, it is also possible to appoint a local company which offers company secretarial services and our company formation representatives offer nominee secretary services in Hong Kong

 Below, our team describes the registration process for a private limited liability company that can also be used as an offshore legal entity.